ceng240/ceng240.github.io/index.md

 - Lecture Topics:
   + Introduction: Course content, objectives, outline; Grading; Information about the homeworks, the labs, the exams.
   + Basic computer organization: Von Neumann arch, CPU, RAM and their interaction during program execution, stored program, Peripherals, OS.
-- Lab Topics: No Lab.
+- Lab Topics: No Labs.

 **Week 2 (24.02)**

 - Lecture Topics:
   + A Broad Look at Programming and PL: Concept of Algorithm, Comparing algorithms, World of PLs, Low-High level PL, Interpreter vs Compiler, Programming Paradigms, Python as a PL.
   + Representation of data in computers: Two's complement representation of integers, IEEE floating-point representation, Information loss with Floating Points, representation of characters, text and Boolean.
-- Lab Topics: No Lab.
+- Lab Topics: No Labs.

 **Week 3 (03.03)**

 - Lecture Topics:
   + Introduction to Python: Numbers and Boolean values in Python, Container data in Python (str, tuple, list, dict, set); Mutable - immutable data; aliasing problem.
-- Lab Topics: No Lab.
+- Lab Topics: No Labs.

 **Week 4 (10.03)**

 - Lecture Topics:
   + Introduction to Python [continued]: Operators and Expressions; Type casting; Statement in Python; Variables and Assignment; Basic I/O in Python.
-- Lab Topics: Demo Lab.
+- Lab Topics: Demo Labs.

 **Week 5 (17.03)**